abdrahmansoltan/Learning-Notes/JavaScript/00-JS_Advanced_concepts.md

 ## Notes

 - `console` is not built in js, but it's from the `webApi`
-- ( \` ) is called a backticks
+- The saying that: "Everything in JavaScript is an object" is not true.
+There are 8 basic data types in JavaScript.
+They are `Boolean`, `Null`, `Undefined`, `Number`, `BigInt`, `String`, `Symbol`, and `Object`.
+  - some of them may have object-like features, but they are not objects.
+An object is a collection of key-value pairs.
+And the value can be accessed by using the key of the object.
 - **Statements Vs Expressions** :
   - `Expression`: it's a piece of code that produces a value and expected to be used in places where values are expected
     - Ex: `5+4` or `Ternary Operator` or `short circuiting` and then you can use it in a `${}`
   - `Statements` doesn't return a value
 - **Strict mode** :
-  - It is not a statement, but a literal expression, ignored by earlier versions of JavaScript.
+  - It is a literal expression, ignored by earlier versions of JavaScript.
-  - The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode".
+  - The purpose of `"use strict"` is to indicate that the code should be executed in "strict mode". which help us write **secure code**.
-    - Please make sure that `"use strict"` is **at the top of your scripts**, otherwise strict mode may not be enabled.
+    - > Make sure that `"use strict"` is **at the top of your scripts**, otherwise strict mode may not be enabled.
-  - Strict mode changes the (previously accepted "bad syntax") into real errors
+  - Strict mode changes the (previously accepted "bad syntax") into real errors by:
+    1. forbidding some operations
+    2. throwing more visible error exceptions instead of failing silently (blocking execution)
     - as an example, in normal JavaScript, mistyping a variable name creates a new global variable.
 In strict mode, this will throw an error, making it impossible to accidentally create a global variable.
     - If a variable is not found anywhere, that’s an error in strict mode (without `use strict`, an assignment to a non-existing variable creates a new **global** variable, for compatibility with old code).
   - **Should we write it ?**